andrewaguiar/rpx/README.md

               Example: "rpx AppController ApplicationController -f controllers" will consider only files with controllers in absolute path like ("app/controllers/app_controllers.rb", "config/controllers.rb").

-       --regex | -r
-              Treats the <string-to-be-replaced> as a regex instead of a simple text (default false).
 ```

 ### Creating a bin